-Windows Phone vs. Android vs. iOS: Which Mobile OS is the Most Promising One?
+Android Vs. iOS – Which Mobile OS is the Most Promising One?

-All the three mobile OS platforms keep on introducing new facilities to make it easier for the developers come out with more user-friendly, interactive and visually appealing apps.
-And this is where the real competition gets alive between the two stalwarts.
+Both iOS and Android mobile OS platforms keep on introducing new features and functionalities to make it easier for the developers to come out with more user-friendly, interactive, and visually appealing apps.
+And this is where the real competition remains alive between the two stalwarts.

 Mobile OS Overview

-Android: The mobile OS from Google acts as the fuel for above one billion mobile devices across the globe.
-The fact that it is customizable, makes it a worthwhile OS for most of the developers willing to come up with cost-effective apps.
+The mobile OS from Google acts as the fuel for around three billion mobile devices across the globe.
+The fact that Android is customizable, makes it a worthwhile OS for most of the developers willing to come up with cost-effective apps.
 It is a boon for touchscreen mobile devices and has continuously upgraded its services on and tabs.

-iOS: Developed by Apple Inc., iOS forms the core behind all the Apple devices, whether iPhone, iPad, and iPod Touch.
-It allows the user to do almost everything related to personal and professional life, thanks to the multifarious features it comprises and the utilitarian apps it ensures.
+Developed by Apple Inc., iOS forms the core behind all the Apple devices, whether iPhone, iPad, and iPod Touch.
+It allows the user to do almost everything related to personal and professional life.
+Thanks to the multifarious features it comprises and the utilitarian apps it ensures.
 It has its own customer base and allows the apps to run on the device only after it passes specific Apple guidelines.